wwangsa/learnWSO2/Readme.md

 * When doing google search, use the following keywords.
 Most of the time, google search will point to old article so specifying version would help narrow down the latest result.
 WSO2 Enterprise Integrator (EI) was introduced on v6.
 	* ESB: WSO2 EI ESB {version}
 	* Data service server: WSO2 EI DSS {version}
+* When dragging and drop mediators, sometimes the mediators keep dragging the previous mediator.
+This is the IDE bug.
+You have to click the new mediator until it got highlighted, then you drag it.
+* To stop the console run, there is a maximize icon on top right of the console window.
+When it's click, you will see the stop button

 ## References
 * To learn more different types of mediators and what it could do, here is the [link to the v 7.2.0](https://ei.docs.wso2.com/en/7.2.0/micro-integrator/references/mediators/about-mediators/#!) with Micro Integrator.